Intraproboscis: Description

 Left: Anterior region of a female I. sanghae showing the retracted anterior proboscis, posteriorly positioned proboscis receptacle, and insertion points for the lemniscus and receptacle; Right: Incomplete male I. sanghae displaying distinct pseudo-segmentation and an everted structure.

-Intraproboscis sanghae consists of a proboscis (a tubular organ for attachment to the host's intestinal wall), proboscis receptacle (a complex structure for housing the proboscis when retracted), and a long and narrow trunk that lacks spines and shows noticeable pseudosegmentation (false divisions resembling segments).
-The original description is based on a sample of four pregnant female worms, and was confirmed with a second which included both females and a single incomplete male.
+I. sanghae consists of a proboscis (a tubular organ for attachment to the host's intestinal wall), a proboscis receptacle (a complex structure for housing the proboscis when retracted), and a long and narrow trunk that lacks spines and shows noticeable pseudosegmentation (false divisions resembling segments).
+The original description is based on a sample of four pregnant female worms, and was supplemented with a second sample which included both females and a single incomplete male.
 The worms are up to 180 mm long, virtually all of which is the trunk, and 2 mm wide.
-There is pronounced sexual dimorphism with the female being larger in all measurements: the male body is 94.25 mm long and 1.5 mm wide.
-The body wall is much thicker on the dorsal side compared to the ventral side and contains many fragmented nuclei and a few large nuclei located at the front.
+There is pronounced sexual dimorphism with the female being larger in all measurements: the sampled male body is 94.25 mm long and 1.5 mm wide.
+The body wall of I. sanghae is much thicker on the dorsal side compared to the ventral side and contains many fragmented nuclei and a few large nuclei located at the front.

 The proboscis has a truncated cone shape which is cylindrical at the front and conical at the back.
-The anterior proboscis has two sensory pores (small openings for detecting stimuli) at the tip and numerous hooks arranged in longitudinal rows.
+The anterior proboscis has two sensory pores (small openings for detecting stimuli) at the tip and many hooks arranged in longitudinal rows.
 The posterior part also has hooks, with spines forming dome-shaped folds in the tegument (outer body covering).
 The roots of the hooks (anchor-like extensions) are about as long as the hook blades.
 Specifically, the proboscis is armed with 34 to 36 rows (32 in the male sample) of 6 to 7 tightly packed hooks anteriorly and 15–17 more widely spaced spinelike hooks posteriorly which are used to attach themselves to the intestines of the host.
 The hooks in the anterior proboscis increase in size as they go down the proboscis.
 At the apex in the female samples, they are 38-44 μm long by 9-11 μm wide whereas they are 40-50 μm long by 12-14 μm wide in the middle of the proboscis, and 47-54 μm long by 15-16 μm wide at base of the proboscis.
 The spinelike hooks in the posterior proboscis are more or less similar in size being 20-25 μm long by 5-7 μm wide.
 In the male sample, the anterior hooks are 33 μm long by 8 μm wide, the middle hooks are 37 μm long by 11 μm wide, and the posterior hooks are 42 μm long by 13 μm wide.
 The spinelike hooks in the posterior proboscis are 18 μm long by 4 μm wide.